E4S-Project/e4s-alc/docs/basics/tutorial_101.rst

    tau-2.32

 --------------------
-3. Using a YAML file
+3. Using a YAML|JSON file
 --------------------

-For organization and quick reproducibility, we may want to use a ``.yaml`` file to specify parameters instead of specifying the parameters in the command line.
+For organization and quick reproducibility, we may want to use an input file to specify parameters instead of specifying the parameters in the command line.
 To start, let's rewrite the previous ``e4s-alc`` command in the form of an ``e4s-alc`` compatible ``.yaml`` file.
 We have:

 .. code-block:: console